Vietnam work permit for foreigners: Step-by-step guide

 >> For management positions, review our specific guides for work permit for directors and work permit for managers that outline the unique requirements for these roles.

-The procedure for getting a work permit in Vietnam involves four main steps:
+The procedure for getting a work permit in Vietnam involves three main steps:

 • Job description